sgchun/nps/README.md

 ### Running NPS on Test set #1 without parallelization
 Test set #1 is a small dataset and can be easily tested on modest desktop computers.
 For instructions on running it on computer clusters, see [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections.
 NPS was designed with parallel processing on clusters in mind.
 For this, the algorithm is broken down into multiple steps, and computationally-intensive operations are split into chromosomes and run in parallel.
 For desktop computers, we provide a script (`run_all_chroms.sh`) to run SGE jobs sequentially, processing one chromosome at a time.

-1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `snps_stdgt.job`.
+1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `nps_stdgt.job`.
 The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetTag*.dosage.gz files.
 The second parameter (`Test1.train`) is the *DatasetTag* of training cohort.
    ```bash
    cd nps-1.0.0/